ianes1978/roberto.ianes.78-gmail.com/README.md

 export {externalStyles};
 ```
-It simple import global styleSheet from document Object (and replace body tag with :host). you can upload as many files css as you want
+Import global styleSheet from document Object (and replace body tag with :host). you can upload as many files css as you want

 # Use it
 ### Project setup